This blog is where I share insights from any number of adventures in data analysis.

 Migrate db to AWS (more & bigger databases).

-create a web interface to
+Create a web interface to

-switch RDBMS
+Awitch RDBMS

-enter and run queries
+Enter, and run queries

-show output log
+Show the output log

-show query output.
+and the query output.

 store queries history